Woodruff Family Law Group

 Following her role as Research and Managing Editor for Duke Law Review, Carolyn graduated from Duke University School of Law with High Honors.
 She then began her legal career with Tuggle Duggins and Meschan, P.A. where she became a principal and shareholder in only four short years.
 While at Tuggle Duggins, she created a dynamic practice, trying complex cases in the United States Tax Court.
 During that time, equitable distribution was new in North Carolina.
 She consulted on many complex divorce cases and she became a divorce business valuation expert, testifying around the state, in many cases, as an expert witness.
 Realizing that her rather unique skill sets of being both a trial attorney and expert witness really qualified her to handle complex divorce cases, she set out in her own firm in 1994 to be lead counsel in divorce and family law matters, forming the embryonic vision of what has become Woodruff Family Law Group.
 Carolyn’s distinguished career continues as Woodruff Family Law Group has grown to five attorneys and three North Carolina Certified Paralegals with a team of able legal assistants.

 Other relevant experience includes Carolyn’s role as Chair of the Domestic Relations Tax Committee for the Tax Section of the American Bar Association where she was frequently featured as a national speaker on topics such as innocent spouse reform, child dependency regulations and corporate redemption regulations in divorce.
 Carolyn was a leader in getting the IRS to both recognize and study domestic violence and abuse issues as they related to filing joint income tax returns.
 She was also instrumental in these domestic relations tax reform, and based upon her efforts, Carolyn became a Fellow in the American College of Tax Counsel, which has as a requirement a significant contribution to United States tax policy and is a very selective and esteemed national academic and think tank organization.
-Carolyn is the ONLY woman in North Carolina who has been granted status as a Fellow in the American College of Tax Counsel.
-Currently, there are 16 Fellows in the American College of Tax Counsel in North Carolina.
+Carolyn is one of only a handful of women in North Carolina who has been granted status as a Fellow in the American College of Tax Counsel.

 Through the North Carolina Association of Certified Public Accountants (NCACPA), Carolyn has been a speaker and trailblazer in continuing education for the CPAs in North Carolina who need knowledge of taxation related to divorce and business valuation in divorce in North Carolina.
 Carolyn has authored two continuing education textbooks---Financial Guide to Divorce in North Carolina and Business Valuation Principles in North Carolina.
 She has been an award winning and entertaining presenter at more than 30 continuing education programs for CPAs in this state on these topics.
 Carolyn also served three years as an influential force on the Board of Directors for the North Carolina Association of CPAs.
 She has also served as the Piedmont Chapter President.
 She currently serves on the Symposium Committee, which hosts the single largest annual continuing education program for CPAs in this State.
 She is a frequent speaker at the Symposium.